-This is not a problem since the official Google Street View page is not only one, which we can find on the web.
-There are other services, based on Google Street View, where the navigation appears to be more convenient unless we use just not exclusively for pure sightseeing purpose.
+This is not a problem since the official Google Street View page is not the only one, we can find on the web.
+There are other services, based on Google Street View, where the navigation appears to be more convenient unless we use it just not exclusively for pure sightseeing purposes.
 In that case, the main Google Street View offers all of the handy options like sharing, embedding, directions, etc.

-A. Showmystreet.com – the service, where you type the location, and the tool instantly redirect you to the Google Street View available there (Pic.
+A. Showmystreet.com – the service, where you type the location, and the tool instantly redirects you to the Google Street View available there (Pic.
 4).

-You can zoom out your map even down to the level 0, showing a whole world, unlike in the main Google Street View page.
+You can zoom out your map even down to level 0, showing a whole world, unlike on the main Google Street View page.

-Moreover, it’s easier to find the coverage, because you don’t need to grab the yellow pegman and drag it above the map, as you used to do on Google page.
+Moreover, it’s easier to find the coverage, because you don’t need to grab the yellow pegman and drag it above the map, as you used to do on Google pages.
 This pegman is already placed on the map.
-Both Street View and Photosphere is visible at once.
-The major demerit of this tool is the relatively weak color, which can make the area recognition more difficult (Pic.
+Both Street View and Photosphere are visible at once.
+The major demerit of this tool is the relatively weak color, which can make area recognition more difficult (Pic.
 5).

-The arrows in the middle are tailored for easy dragging between the Street View sphere and Google Map.
+The arrows in the middle are tailored for easy dragging between the Street View sphere and Google Maps.

 B. InstantStreetView.com – very similar to the previous one.
 You can have almost a full-size Street View image, when you hide your map thumbnail (Pic.
 6).

 If you install the Adblocker plugin, then this annoying advert is gone, and the service looks really nice (Pic.
 6).
-You have easy access to the toggle the full screen button, which is placed exactly there.
-On top of that, the view is smarter I believe, as your thumbnail Google Map remains as watermark, unless you hover it (1), or hide it completely (1b).
-On top of that the Street View coverage colour is stronger, what gives you a way to chase some photospheres and routes even in satellite mode (Pic.
+You have easy access to the toggle the full-screen button, which is placed exactly there.
+On top of that, the view is smarter I believe, as your thumbnail Google Map remains as a watermark, unless you hover it (1), or hide it completely (1b).
+On top of that the Street View coverage color is stronger, which gives you a way to chase some photospheres and routes even in satellite mode (Pic.
 8).
 The one problem here can be the address at the top left, which is sometimes very dubious.

-These services described above are not only one, which can show us the Google Street View, but I believe they’re the best.
+These services described above are not the only ones, which can show us Google Street View, but I believe they’re the best.

 Apart from typical Google Street View imagery, we can try to reach the services, catching the most interesting or the funniest images captured by Google.

-The list of another Street View platforms operating worldwide you can find below with the short description too:
+The list of other Street View platforms operating worldwide you can find below with a short description too:

 Another feature of the Yandex street view is an address label, which can be seen a front of the buildings.

-2. OpenStretCam.org – unlike the Yandex, Bing and Google StreetView this street level imagery platform offers images in one direction only.
+2. OpenStretCam.org – unlike Yandex, Bing, and Google StreetView this street-level imagery platform offers images in one direction only.
 These directions are obviously driving directions.
 Photos apparently come from the dash cams mounted on the windshield (Pic.
 13).
 It’s still something, which can help, especially in the countries, which haven’t seen the spherical imagery at all (Pic.
 12).

-The biggest attitude of this platform is an easy way to download every image.
-You can do it just after simply click on the download icon, located at the bottom right above zoom options.
+The biggest attitude of this platform is the easy way to download every image.
+You can do it just after simply clicking on the download icon, located at the bottom right above zoom options.

 Sometimes we can encounter the sphere or panoramic images in Mapillary too (Pic.
 15).
 All the images are also easily downloadable, but you will get the Mappillary logo in the corner (Pic.
 16).